Fire Procedures Policy

 1.4.
 Arrangements for ensuring the safety of all persons on the school premises

-A fire alarm system is fitted throughout the school and is serviced annually.
+A fire alarm system is fitted throughout the school and is maintained and serviced by specialist contractors.
 The fire alarm system is linked to all buildings on the School site and is connected to an external provider which notifies the local fire brigade when it is sounded.
-The Fire alarm system is tested weekly at 10.45am each Friday.
+The Fire alarm system is tested weekly each Friday.

 1.5.
 Methods by which the risks from dangerous substances are eliminated or reduced